-Extract from OS 25" First Edition Map showing A-B
+Extract from OS 25" First Edition Map

-- 13. Ordnance Survey 6 inch Maps. - a.
+12. Ordnance Survey 6 inch Maps.

+- a.
 Date.
-OS sheet Bedfordshire XVII.NE was surveyed in 1881 to 1882 and published in 1884. - b.
+OS sheet Bedfordshire XVII.SW was surveyed between 1881 to 1882 and published in 1884. - b.
 Relevance.
 The 6" maps were based on and derived from the 25" series.
 Consequently they seldom show any topographical differences from the larger scale.
 However, useful information can sometimes be derived from the particular conventions used to show detail. - c.
 Archive.
-The extracts from these sheets below were obtained from the National Library of Scotland at https://maps.nls.uk/view/101567960. - d.
+The extracts from these sheets below were obtained from the National Library of Scotland at https://maps.nls.uk/view/101567969. - d.
 Meaning.
 The Characteristics Sheet for the 6" Maps differentiate between main and other roads through the use of a bold boundary on one side of a road.
-The claimed route is shown as "Other Roads". - e.
+The application route is shown as "Other Roads".

+e.
 Assessment.
 This series of maps supports the inference drawn from the 25" maps, that the route is part of the full vehicular road network.